eseidel/lolsim/README.md

 - DPS and burst for each champ.

 ## TODO / Bugs
-- Split bonus vs. base armor, ad, etc. (e.g. Darius is using total ad instead of bonus).
+- Split bonus vs. base armor, etc.
 - Figure out how to do ability passives.
 - Unify Buffs, Items, Abilities as Scripts.
 - Percent armor mods (for xin and kayle).